AdobeDocs/ff-services-docs/src/pages/firefly-api/release-notes/index.md

 * Output types:
   * `application/json` (base64-encoded representation of the image data)
   * `multipart/mixed` (multi-part form data - binary representation of the image data)

+### Known Issues and Limitations

+* Offer Async API pattern
+* Generate a tempUrl for each response
+* Introduce defaults for `accept` and `mimetype` headers
+* Add ability to specify JPG quality
+* Rendering image in API References sandbox